 What type of content do you primarily create?

 No. But you may not be able to use it anyway.
 CapCut, like TikTok, is owned by ByteDance, the same Chinese company that has come under scrutiny from the U.S. government due to national security concerns.
+The law requires ByteDance to divest its U.S. operations by January 19, 2025, or face a ban.

 The Protecting Americans from Foreign Adversary Controlled Applications Act, which became law in April of 2024, gives the U.S. government the authority to ban foreign-owned apps that pose a national security threat.

 Why is CapCut banned in India?
 It's caught up in broader geopolitical tensions between India and China, following border clashes in the Galwan Valley.
 Mere days following that conflict, the Indian government took down TikTok and CapCut's mobile apps and blocked access to their websites, catching many creators in India off guard.
+The ban was implemented as a national security measure, similar to the concerns driving potential U.S. restrictions.

-Top CapCut alternatives you should consider
+Top CapCut alternatives for content creators

-1. Descript: Best all-in-one replacement
+1. Descript: Best all-in-one CapCut replacement

 Descript stands out as the most powerful CapCut alternative for creators who need to maintain high output without sacrificing quality.
+Its innovative editing approach lets you edit video as easily as editing a document, making the transition from CapCut much smoother.

 It's built for creating content for multiple platforms—you can use it to make video for YouTube and all Instagram formats, or to make a podcast from end to end—a good way to guard against platform dependence.
+This cross-platform capability is particularly valuable if you're concerned about future app bans.

-Some of Descript's key advantages:
+Some of Descript's key advantages as a CapCut alternative:

 - Text-based video editing (edit your video by editing a transcript)